-If a photo is overexposed, that is, too bright, with too much light captured, this will be indicated by a positive number on the exposure scale in the viewfinder and on the screen is well exposed

-A solution is to increase the speed, by turning the shutter speed dial left.
+If a photo is overexposed, that is, too bright, with too much light captured, this will be indicated by in the viewfinder.
+A solution is to increase the speed, by turning the shutter speed dial left, as shown by , in order to increase the speed.

-Else, if a photo is well-exposed, the exposure scale in the viewfinder and on the screen will be on zero.
+Else, if a photo is well-exposed, a disk appears in the viewfinder.

-Otherwise, the photo is underexposed, that is, too dark, with not enough light captured, as indicated by negative number on the exposure scale.
+Otherwise, the photo is underexposed, that is, too dark, with not enough light captured, as indicated by in the viewfinder.
+A solution is to increase the exposure time, by turning the shutter speed dial right, as shown by , in order to decrease the speed.